Wood lathe carbide tools

 Carbide tools are a great addition to woodturning technology, even though they will not replace high-speed steel tools.
 There is more chatter than you get with high-speed steel tools when making aggressive hollowing cuts.

 Bowls turned with carbide tools are more torn grain.
-In other areas, the advantages of carbide tooling are too good to pass up, sharp, durable edges that eliminate sharpening downtime and produce quality results.
+In other areas, the advantages of carbide tooling are too good to pass up sharp, durable edges that eliminate sharpening downtime and produce quality results.

 Carbide tip woodturning chisels

-The Carbide tips remain sharp to enable beautiful finishes to projects and easy, clean use.
+The Carbide tips remain sharp to enable beautiful project finishes and easy, clean use.
 The sharp tool gives a beautiful finish to the wood.
 Get used to the cutters as you take your time.
 After a few hours, you will master them.
 Please do not push it into the wood.
 Be gentle.